Mara (name)

 Mara as a female first name is pronounced MAHR-ah most of the time, but can be pronounced as rhyming with Sarah in Jewish-American and Southern United States culture.
-It is of Hebrew origin, and the meaning of Mara is "bitter", which carries the implication "strength".
+It is of Hebrew origin, and the meaning of Mara carries the implication "strength."
 The biblical Naomi, mother-in-law of Ruth, claimed the name Mara (מרא) as an expression of grief after the deaths of her husband and sons.
 It also means "Lady" in Aramaic, because Mar means "Lord", and is a title of bishops in the Syriac Christian church.
 It is also the name of a bitter lake in the Bible, and a title of the Kabbalistic sephira Binah.
-Mara means joy in Arabic and can be a unisex name.
-(Ar:مرح),in ancient Egypt it meant "The truth of God Ra" Ma for Truth ('Ma-at') and Ra the God of the Sun.

 The name may also be a Spanish, Italian, Portuguese, Greek or East European variant of Mary, Marianna, Maria, Marzanna and as a short form of Tamara.
 It is a variant of Maura, an Anglicization of the Irish name Máire, the Irish name of Mary, or the Scottish name Moira.
 It can also be a feminine version of Mauro, meaning a dark-skinned person.
 In Hindu, and Southeast Asian Buddhist cultures, it is etymologically related to the Sanskrit terms Mala (rosary), Mallika (jasmine) or Mayura (peacock) and is a unisex name or a surname, etymologically unrelated to anything demonic in Sino-Tibetan and modern Indic languages because the letters R and L are sometimes conflated (cf. in Japanese).
 It is a popular name in Latin America and the United States, for it has been in the top 1000 in the United States since 1950.